wp-plugins/page-scroll-to-id/readme.txt

 = How to prevent my fixed navigation menu overlapping the content? =

 Insert your menu selector in the Offset field in plugin settings.
 For example, if you have a fixed menu with id `navigation-menu`, set Offset to `#navigation-menu` in order to stop page scrolling below it and avoid overlapping your content.

+= Can I set different vertical and horizontal offsets? =

+Yes, by inserting comma separated values in `Offset` field For example `100,50` will set vertical offset to 100 and horizontal offset to 50 pixels.

 = Can I specify link specific offset values? =